 On October 12th, 2021, the FDA announced they are withdrawing their temporary policies allowing manufacturers who were not drug manufacturers to produce certain alcohol-based hand sanitizers.

-In the US (and elsewhere) hand sanitizers are drugs, usually over-the-counter drugs.
-They must be manufactured by approved drug manufacturers, in registered, inspected and approved facilities.
-The product must follow one of several possible formulations.
+In the US (and elsewhere) hand sanitizers are classified as drugs, usually over-the-counter drugs.
+They must be manufactured by approved drug manufacturers, in registered, inspected, and approved facilities.
+Drug manufacturers must follow one of several possible formulations.

-In May 2020, there was a shortage of hand sanitizers.
+In May 2020, there was a shortage of hand sanitizers due to the Covid-19 pandemic.
 In order to get more hand sanitizers on the market quickly, the FDA created some temporary policies and guidances which allowed manufacturers to make hand sanitizers, even if they weren’t already set up as drug manufacturers.
-Companies who wanted to make hand sanitizers under the temporary rule had to register (but requirements were waived) and follow one allowed formulation for their hand sanitizer.
+Companies who wanted to make hand sanitizers under the temporary rule had to register (but requirements were waived) and had to follow one allowed formulation for their hand sanitizer.

 As of December 31, 2021 all companies manufacturing alcohol-based hand sanitizers under the temporary policies must cease production of those products.

 As of March 31, 2022, hand sanitizers manufactured on or before December 31, 2021 and produced under the temporary policies may no longer be sold to wholesalers or retailers.

 Manufacturers who registered under the temporary policy and no longer plan to produce these products should de-register by following the instructions here.

 Manufacturers who want to continue producing hand sanitizers must go through the entire process of getting their facility registered and approved as a drug manufacturing facility.
 Obviously, a drug manufacturing facility can’t be located in a residence.
 Information on the good manufacturing practices for drug manufacturers can be found here and here.